AlSch092/LLVMOpaquePass/README.md

 # LLVMOpaquePass
-LLVM Pass which inserts an opaque predicate at the end of a function, filled with junk bytes to cause IDA analysis to fail (x86_64)
+Babby's first LLVM Pass which inserts an opaque predicate at the end of a function, filled with junk bytes to cause IDA analysis to fail (x86_64).
+Will be improved over time as I get better with LLVM passes.

 ## Usage:
  `opt -load-pass-plugin="OpaquePass.dll" -passes='opaque' Input.ll -S -o Output.ll`